veres-one/docs.veres.one/docs/agreements/software.md

 ### Preamble

-The Veres One Ethical Open Source License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.
+The Veres One Open Software License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.
 It is based on the